Laura Beane Freeman, Ph.D.

 |Address:||NCI Shady GroveRoom 6E610|

-Dr. Beane Freeman completed her doctorate in epidemiology at the University of Iowa in 2003, after which she joined the Cancer Prevention Fellowship Program at NCI.
-Dr. Beane Freeman conducted her post-doctoral training within the Occupational and Environmental Epidemiology Branch where she became a Research Fellow in 2006.
-In 2009, Dr. Beane Freeman was appointed to the position of tenure-track investigator.
-Her research has been recognized with Fellows Awards for Research Excellence from both the National Institutes of Health and the Division of Cancer Epidemiology and Genetics.
+Dr. Beane Freeman completed her doctorate in epidemiology at the University of Iowa in 2003.
+She then joined the Cancer Prevention Fellowship Program and conducted her postdoctoral training within the Occupational and Environmental Epidemiology Branch (OEEB).
+She was appointed to the tenure track in 2009.

-Results from previous studies indicate that exposure to disinfection by-products (DBPs) also increases risk of bladder cancer.
+Results from previous studies indicate that exposure to disinfection by-products (DBPs) increases risk of bladder cancer.
+However, as DBPs are a complex mixture of chemicals, questions remain about the etiologic agents responsible for the associations.
 Recent results from a case-control study in Spain suggest that in addition to ingestion, exposure through showering and bathing may contribute to risk.
-Using detailed exposure assessment methods, we aim to perform etiologic analyses of disinfection by-products to investigate whether these results can be replicated within a large case-control study within the US.
+Using detailed exposure assessment methods, we have conducted etiologic analyses of DBPs to investigate whether these results can be replicated within a large case-control study within the United States.